rosenberg-c/polysonic-documentation/README.md

 ![Img](./images/protools-enable-midi-device.png)

-Useful setup, here we are listening on channel-16 from Polysonic and also sending to Polysonic on channel-16
+Useful setup, here we are listening on channels from Polysonic.

 ![Img](./images/protools-config-midi.png)